Cochran powers No. 2 Louisville in 97-46 rout of Bellarmine

 LOUISVILLE, Ky.
+(AP) — In her short time at Louisville, freshman Olivia Cochran has made a big impression for the Cardinals.

-(AP) — Olivia Cochran scored 15 points to lead No. 2 Louisville to a 97-46 victory over Bellarmine on Saturday.
+She hit all seven of her shots from the floor Saturday in a 15-point effort to lead No. 2 Louisville over Bellarmine 97-46.

-Unlike Friday’s victory over Northern Kentucky, when they needed a third- quarter run to overcome a deficit, the Cardinals (7-0) took command early against the Knights (0-5).
-A 13-2 first-quarter spurt gave Louisville a lead it would not relinquish.
+Unlike Friday’s victory over Northern Kentucky, when they needed a third-quarter run to overcome a deficit, the Cardinals (7-0) took command early against the Knights (0-5).
+A 13-2 first-quarter spurt gave Louisville a lead it didn’t relinquish.

-The Cardinals shot 60.9% for the game, 13 of 16 in the second quarter to pull away.
+The Cardinals shot 60.9% for the game, including 13 of 16 in the second quarter to pull away.

 Even when they missed, someone was there to clean up.
 Louisville got 17 offensive rebounds, leading to 25 second-chance points.

-Louisville, which led by as much as 52-18 in the first half, continued adding to their advantage throughout the second half.
+Louisville, which led 52-18 during the first half, continued adding to their advantage throughout the second half.

-Cochran, a 6-foot-3 freshman, hit all seven of her shots, leading six Louisville players in double figures.
+Cochran, a 6-foot-3 forward, hit all seven of her shots, leading six Louisville players in double figures.
 Liz Dixon, a 6-5 junior, added 14 points on 5-of-6 shooting.
+Ramani Parker, a 6-4 redshirt freshman, finished with a season-best 10 on 5-of-5 shooting.

+A 2020 McDonald’s High School All-American, Cochran credited her teammates for the post players’ dominance.

+“It was just the energy that the guards” provided, she said.
+“They trusted us to score the ball.
+So, we just went off their energy, and we just made fast moves so we could score because we knew that their post was undersized.”

+She played just 15 on Saturday as Louisville coach Jeff Walz emptied his bench.

+“Olivia to me has only scratched the surface,” he said.
+“And she’s going to get better and better because she wants to be better.
+She wants to be great.”

 Norika Konno tied a career high with 11 points, and Dana Evans and Kianna Smith also scored 11.
-Ramani Parker finished with a season-best 10.

 Bellarmine, which shot just 32.7%, was led by Lauren Deel’s eight points.